Reviewed by Dr. Wong Huey Siew, PhD

 Beating low self esteem is a wonderful thing, and it’s much easier than you’d imagine.
 The life you’ve been dreaming of is within your reach…

-Nair, Sagar, Sollers, Consedine, Broadbent.
+- Nair, Sagar, Sollers, Consedine, Broadbent.
 2015.
 “Do slumped and upright postures affect stress responses?
 A randomized trial.”
 Health Psychology Journal.
 34(6):632-41. doi: 10.1037/hea0000146

 Website Author and Editor Bio

-Karl Perera is a fully qualified Life Coach, Teacher and author of Self Esteem Secrets.
-His qualifications include Masters and DipLC.
+Karl Perera is a fully qualified Life Coach (DipLC), Teacher (MA) and author of Self Esteem Secrets.
 He has taught at various universities including Durham, Leicester and Anglia Ruskin, Cambridge.
-He has run More-SelfEsteem.com since 1997 and is an expert in Self Esteem and Self Development.
+He has run More-SelfEsteem.com since 1997 and is an expert in Self Esteem and Self Confidence.